makerdao/community/faqs/stability-fee.md

 ## What is the purpose of the Stability Fee?

 The Stability Fee is a Risk Parameter designed to address the inherent risk in generating Dai against collateral in [Maker Vaults](vault.md).
-A part of the Stability Fee is also for the purpose of sustaining operations of the Maker Protocol which include the [DSR](dsr.md), Risk Teams, and other costs inherent to the protocol.
+A part of the Stability Fee is also set aside for the purpose of sustaining operations of the Maker Protocol which include the [DSR](dsr.md), Risk Teams, and other costs inherent to the protocol.

 ## When do I have to pay the Stability Fee?